MicrosoftDocs/learn/learn-pr/azure-devops/manage-delivery-plans/includes/3-what-is-delivery-plans.md

 _Delivery Plans_ is an extension for Azure DevOps that helps organizations plan and review work schedules across multiple teams.
 The Tailspin team will use this extension to get a better idea of how their work relates to work to be produced by other teams.

-Mara installed Delivery Plans on the team's Azure DevOps account.
+Mara installed Delivery Plans in the team's Azure DevOps organization.
 She then created a delivery plan and added the sprints for her team and the game engine team.
 Excited to show off the potential, she invites Andy over for a quick demo.

 **Mara:** After our last conversation I looked into our options for managing delivery plans.
 I found an Azure DevOps extension that seems to give us everything we need.